-During 2023, more than 25,400 customers were exposed to the Bank's financial empowerment material providing financial insights, which was published and disseminated to small business at the end of 2023.
-About 665 managers participated in a power skills course in 2023.
+2. During 2023, more than 25,400 customers were exposed to the Bank's financial empowerment materials, about 1,000 of which were customers who viewed the first video in the "Compass" series providing financial insights, which was published and disseminated to small business at the end of 2023.

+3. About 665 managers participated in a power skills course in 2023.